 The 1956 Adventure set was released by Gum Products and, like the Scoop set above, is mostly a non-sport set.
 However, there are quite a few sports cards sprinkled in the 100 card set.
 Of those, it’s the boxing cards that have received the most attention from collectors and carry the most value.
 This set features artwork on the front, not an actual photo, and a general blurb on the back.
-This set is not one of the better sets of the time period, but the Marciano card still remains valuable.
+This set is not one of the better sets of the period, but the Marciano card remains valuable.
 It, along with the Topps Scoop Marciano card, are good options to get a less expensive early Rocky Marciano card.

 Shop for the 1956 Rocky Marciano Adventure Card on eBay (affiliate link)

 The 1967-68 Campioni Dello Sport Rocky Marciano sticker is from a large multi-sport sticker set.
 These stickers were sold alongside a sticker album with a spot for each sticker, much like the Topps sticker albums of the 1980s.
 This set included boxers, cyclists, race car drivers, and more.
 The text on the sticker and the peel-away back is in Italian.

 Shop for the 1967-68 Panini Campioni Dell Sport on eBay (affiliate link), because who else has a 1967 Panini sticker?

 Rocky Marciano is one of the top heavyweight boxers of all time and almost always makes the top ten lists compiled by boxing historians.
 He retired from boxing as the Heavyweight Champion with an undefeated record of 49-0.
 Here are some of his many accomplishments as a professional boxer.

 - Retired with an undefeated record of 49-0

 - Successfully defended the World Heavyweight Championship 6 times